BarbaraJoebstl/da4_eda_loans/README.md

 - Summary

 ##Run
-You can run the .rmd file with [RStudio](https://www.rstudio.com/).
+You can run the .rmd file with [RStudio](https://www.rstudio.com/) or simply take a look at the output [here](http://tschebee.net/eda-for-loan-data/).

 ##Data
 The dataset used in this project is included as prosperLoanData.csv.